gajus/eslint-plugin-jsdoc/.README/rules/valid-types.md

-### `valid-types`
+# `valid-types`

+{"gitdown": "contents"}

-Requires all types to be valid JSDoc or Closure compiler types without syntax errors.
+Requires all types/namepaths to be valid JSDoc, Closure compiler, or TypeScript types (configured by `settings.jsdoc.mode`).

 Also impacts behaviors on namepath (or event)-defining and pointing tags: